 Make sure you receive these sweet tips first by signing up to The Sugar Rush.

-It’s now March 2019, and I’m excited to launch my new 1:1 Wunderstar coaching programme this spring for people who want to increase their visibility on social and get better results online for themselves and their new businesses.
+At the beginning of this year, I launched my new 1:1 Wunderstars coaching programme for people who want to increase their visibility on social and get better results online for themselves and their new businesses.